 Party or relevant jurisdiction European Union - Ireland Title of project Early distribution and migration of Atlantic salmon smolts off the west of Ireland.
 Objective of research project To test a new pelagic trawl in open waters off the Irish coast; To train and familiarise technical and support staff on the operation and deployment of the trawl for further surveys in 2008 and 2009; To obtain samples of post-smolts for biological and genetic analyses; To relate run timing, timing of migration, swimming speed, growth etc to oceanographic parameters.
 Brief description of research project A single pelagic trawl was deployed from the Celtic Voyager off the west of Ireland to intercept out-migrating salmon smolts.
 Dates during which research took place 7 May and 16 May 2007.
-Area in which research took place North-west coast of Ireland Estimated number and weight of salmon retained Depending on survey success but probably no more than 100 individual salmon smolts.
-Resources Estimated cost of the research project $\begin{aligned} & \text{Trawl} = \text{approximately } \pounds11,700 \text{ (Atlantic Salmon Trust - AST)} \\ & \text{Vessel} = \pounds62,000 \text{ (Marine Institute - MI)} \\ & \text{Staff} = \pounds3,500 \text{ (MI)}, £1,400 \text{ (AST)}, £1,000 \text{ (University College Cork - UCC)}, £1,000 \text{ (Central Fisheries Board - CFB)} \\ & \text{Samples} = £3,500 \text{ (UCC)} \end{aligned}$ Approximate overheads @ $50\% = £42,000$ Total = £126,100 Number of participating scientists MI = 3 UCC = 1 AST = 1 or 2 CFB = 1 in charge of project N Ó Maoiléidigh niall.omaoileidigh@marine.ie Details of research vessels, e.g. name, registration, call sign and description of vessel RV Celtic Voyager General Description 31.4m length, 8.5 beam Gross tonnage 340 - Fishery, acoustic, oceanography, buoy handling, environmental sampling, geological and hydrographic research vessel Lloyd's Classification: Δ100A1 Research Vessel, LMC Type and amount of gear and other equipment used Pelagic trawl with smolt cod-end, CTD and Water sampling rosette mounted with Fluorometer and transmissometer, thermosalinograph, Fluorometer, Weather Station, Data Acquisition System
+Area in which research took place North-west coast of Ireland Estimated number and weight of salmon retained Resources Depending on survey success but probably no more than 100 individual salmon smolts.
+Estimated cost of the research project Trawl = approximately £11,700 (Atlantic Salmon Trust - AST) $Vessel = £62,000 \text{ (Marine Institute - MI)}$ $Staff = £3,500 \text{ (MI)}, £1,400 \text{ (AST)}, £1,000 \text{ (University College Cork - UCC)}, £1,000 \text{ (Central Fisheries Board - CFB)}$ $Samples = £3,500 \text{ (UCC)}$ $Approximate overheads @ 50\% = £42,000$ $Total = £126,100$ Number of participating scientists MI = 3 UCC = 1 AST = 1 or 2 CFB = 1 Name and e-mail address of coordinating scientist in charge of project N Ó Maoiléidigh niall.omaoileidigh@marine.ie Details of research vessels, e.g. name, registration, call sign and description of vessel RV Celtic Voyager General Description 31.4m length, 8.5 beam Gross tonnage 340 - Fishery, acoustic, oceanography, buoy handling, environmental sampling, geological and hydrographic research vessel Lloyd's Classification: Δ100A1 Research Vessel, LMC Type and amount of gear and other equipment used Pelagic trawl with smolt cod-end, CTD and Water sampling rosette mounted with Fluorometer and transmissometer, thermosalinograph, Fluorometer, Weather Station, Data Acquisition System

-Details of any collaborating UK
+Details of any collaborating countries UK

-countries

 Summary of Findings:

-A summary of the cruise and the catches of post-smolts was provided to NASCO in document $\mathrm{CNL}(07)35$.
+A summary of the cruise and the catches of post-smolts was provided to NASCO in document CNL(07)35.